IvanEirea-SWO/js-projects/README.md

 The next is a list of the projects that are in this repository.
 This list may not be exhaustive:

-1. Create a table
-2. New York Restaurants
+1. Bolt Network (folder)
+2. Authorization Form
+3. Build a Library

 From time to time I do some projects that are difficult to convey in a specific set of files, so I don't put them here, but normally I upload them all.